6th Summit of the Americas: U.S. security misconduct

-As of 24 April 2012, 12 Secret Service Agents, among them two supervisors, are involved in the controversy, six of them have lost their jobs and six other are on administrative leave pending an internal investigation, 12 United States Armed Forces members, whose security clearances have been suspended by the Pentagon, are under investigation by the U.S. military and about 20 Colombian women are suspected of having spent the night with members of the Secret Service at the Hotel Caribe.
-The military personnel under investigation, some of them have violated a curfew, would face a "fair, thorough and complete investigation", according to a spokesman for the Southern Command Col. Scott Malcom and could, in case of soliciting prostitutes, face a year of confinement, dishonourable discharge and/or loss of pay and benefits.
+As of 24 April 2012, 12 Secret Service agents, among them two supervisors, are involved in the controversy; six of them have lost their jobs, and six others are on administrative leave pending an internal investigation.
+Twelve United States Armed Forces members, whose security clearances have been suspended by the Pentagon, are under investigation by the U.S. military, and about 20 Colombian women are suspected of having spent the night with members of the Secret Service at the Hotel Caribe.
+The military personnel under investigation, some of whom have violated a curfew, would face a "fair, thorough and complete investigation", according to a spokesman for the Southern Command, Col. Scott Malcom, and could, in case of soliciting prostitutes, face a year of confinement, dishonourable discharge, and/or loss of pay and benefits.
 The Secret Service declared that only three of the 12 implicated agents would stay with the agency.
-Of the three agents remaining with the Secret Service, one had been stripped of his security clearance and the other two cleared of wrongdoing.
+Of the three agents remaining with the Secret Service, one had been stripped of his security clearance, and the other were two cleared of wrongdoing.
 Of the other nine agents leaving the Secret Service, one has retired, two have been dismissed, and six have resigned.